 The students will receive lectures on Montessori philosophy and practice.
 Further, presentations will be aimed at guiding the students as to how to best present Montessori materials to children from 3 to 6 years of age in the Practical Life, Sensorial, Language and Mathematics areas of the environment.
 There will be opportunities to participate in discussion groups, as well as time to work hands on with the Montessori materials under the supervision of qualified staff.
 Students will also have the opportunity to observe children in Montessori classrooms, and to practice teach under the supervision of AMI trained people.
 Materials will be produced by the students which will be used in their own classrooms with children.

-The course is one academic year in length with classes Monday to Friday 9:00 am to 3:00 pm.
+The course is one academic year in length with classes Monday to Thursday 9:00 am to 3:00 pm.
+Please note that you will be expected to be available on Fridays during exams and while practice teaching.
 Classes run from September through the end of May with two weeks holiday in December and two weeks in March.

 The Foundation for Montessori Education accepts applications from international students.
 Those who hold a degree from a University outside of Canada, must have their degree assessed by an academic credentials evaluation service, or a recognized Canadian University, and submit the assessment along with their application.
 Please note that tuition fees are the same for both national and international students.

 The course is conducted in English at a university level.
 Applicants who have English as a second language are responsible for ensuring their language proficiency is at a minimum TOEFL score of 93 with minimum of 22 on both the writing and speaking sections, or IELTS score overall band of 7.

 • a College Diploma, or Private Career College Diploma, with minimum two year’s work experience

 The application deadline for the 2019/2020 academic year is April 1st, 2019.
 The application deadline may be extended if the program is not yet full.
 Applications received after the deadline will be processed only if spaces are available.